Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Landau-Ginzburg model

 are satisfied. \end{enumerate} Let us check these propositions one by one.

 First, notice that from the definition \eqref{defvw},

 are satisfied.
 In other words tangent vectors and normal vectors are eigen vectors of $S$ with eigenvalues $1$ and $-1$ respectively.
 On the other hand $S^2=1$ and $\Tr(S)=0$ are satisfied because of Eqs.~\eqref{SS}, \eqref{defS} respectively.
-Thus the $(2n)\times (2n)$ matrix $S$ has real $n$-dimensional eigen space with eigenvalue $+1$.
+Thus the $(2n)\times (2n)$ matrix $S$ has real $n$-dimensional eigenspace with eigenvalue $+1$.
 In other words the A-brane is real $n$ dimensions.

-Second one is shown as follows.
+The second one is shown as follows.
 Eq.~\eqref{SgS=g} is written in this case as

 By using this relation the left-hand side of the relation \eqref{lagrangiancond} is rewritten as

 This is the relation \eqref{lagrangiancond}.
 As a result we have shown that an A-brane is a Lagrangian submanifold.